SmartDataAnalytics/QASO/README.md

 # QASO
-a Quality Assessment Suite for Ontologies
+A Quality Assessment Suite for Ontologies